 - A way to escape reality

-A common scenario is when individuals go to prison for a non-violent drug crime, which ends up on his or her record.
+A common scenario is when individuals go to prison for a non-violent drug crime, which ends up on their record.
 Now, with this type of issue popping up on a background check, it can be difficult to find a job.
 Without being able to find a job, the person can become depressed and begin using drugs again.
 There are also those who can’t find legitimate work, so they begin selling drugs again to make money.
+This type of cycle is what the War on Drugs has failed to break.

 Something that some cities and counties have done to help this issue is creating drug courts.
 Drug courts give transgressors the option of going to jail or receiving addiction treatment.
 In areas that offer drug courts, the crime rate is lower, while the recovery rate is higher.
 This goes to show that many people would stop using drugs if someone provided them with the tools to do so.